h3lp1ngh4nd/dim/README.md

 A tool to collect data from all blocks forged by a delegate in a certain time period in BTC/USD/EUR at the time of forging.
 Useful for tax purposes, for example.

+The script is now utilizing Python3 and is fully updated for Liskv3, including some minor improvements.

 ## Usage
 DIM can be run "as-is" in interactive mode, or with optional arguments.